promisependingapis/twitch.js/README.md

 ## TODO

-- [ ] Make a auto updated list of users of channels
+- [X] Make a auto updated list of users of channels
 - [ ] Create onUserJoin event.
 (Emitted everytime someone new enter in the chat)
 - [ ] Create onUserLeave event.
 (Emitted everytime someone leaves the chat)
-- [ ] Create event dispatchers to the actions.
-- [ ] Create all easy interact functions to Twitchᵀⱽ.
 - [ ] Create Shard system.
-- [ ] Implement other types of connections with twitch (To alloy the bot to make things like follow someone, get stream details, ...)
+- [?]
+Implement other types of connections with twitch (To alloy the bot to make things like follow someone, get stream details, ...)

 ## About